kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Rejected because**:
-- Requires new fields on both ResourceClaim (`objectRefs`) and Device (`commonConfigKind`), whereas the chosen approach adds a field only to Device and uses existing opaque config for claim-side values
+- Requires new fields on both ResourceClaim (`objectRefs`) and Device (`commonConfigKind`), whereas the chosen approach adds a typed sibling on `DeviceConfiguration` and a single `SharingAffinity` field on `Device`
 - Requires external CRD definitions, adding operational burden for cluster administrators
 - Multi-dimensional affinity: A device may need affinity on multiple independent axes (e.g., subnet + VLAN).
 With object references, each axis would need its own CRD.
-- Conflicts with the direction from @pohly to avoid new API fields on claims and use well-known schemas inside existing opaque config
+- Inline values are easier to reason about and validate than indirect object references, which would also raise authorization and lifecycle concerns (who owns the CRD instance? what happens when it is deleted while claims reference it?).

 ### Placeholder Pattern Workaround